micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-25-rashi_en.md

 <b>He lived.</b> [Meaning:] he dwelt, as in: “The Midianites and the Amelekites and all the people of the East <i>dwelt</i> in the valley.”
 Here the term נְפִילָה [fall] is used, whereas earlier it states: “In the presence of all his brothers [יִשְׁכּוֹן] he shall dwell.”
 [This is so because] as long as Avraham did not die he would “dwell” [יִשְׁכּוֹן].
 Once Avraham died, he “fell” [נָפָל].

 ### passuk 19
-<b>These are the descendants of Yitzchak.</b> [תּוֹלְדֹת יִצְחָק refers to:] Yaakov and Essav who are discussed in this <i>parasha.</i>
+<b>These are the descendants of Yitzchok.</b> [תּוֹלְדֹת יִצְחָק refers to:] Yaakov and Eisov who are discussed in this <i>parshah.</i>
-<b>Avraham was the father of Yitzchak.</b> After God [re]named him Avraham, [only] then did he have Yitzchak.
-An alternate explanation: since the verse was written “Yitzchak son of Avraham,” it became necessary to say, “Avraham was the father of Yitzchak,” because the scoffers of the generations were saying that Sarah conceived by Avimelech, for she had lived with Avraham many years and did not conceive by him.
+<b>Avraham was the father of Yitzchok.</b> After God [re]named him Avraham, [only] then did he have Yitzchok.
+An alternate explanation: since the verse was written “Yitzchok son of Avraham,” it became necessary to say, “Avraham was the father of Yitzchok,” because the scoffers of the generations were saying that Sarah conceived by Avimelech, for she had lived with Avraham many years and did not conceive by him.
 What did God do?
-He shaped Yitzchak’s facial features similar to Avraham’s so that everyone would testify that “Avraham was the father of Yitzchak.”
-This is [the meaning of] what is written here: “Yitzchak, son of Avraham” for here is proof that “Avraham was Yitzchak’s father.”
+He shaped Yitzchok’s facial features similar to Avraham’s so that everyone would testify that “Avraham was the father of Yitzchok.”
+This is [the meaning of] what is written here: “Yitzchok, son of Avraham” for here is proof that “Avraham was Yitzchok’s father.”

 ### passuk 20
 <b>Forty years old.</b> For when Avraham returned from Mount Moriah he received the news that Rivkah was born.
-And Yitzchak was then thirty-seven years old, for it was at that time that Sarah died.
-And from Yitzchak’s birth until the <i>Akeidah</i> when Sarah died, there were thirty-seven years; because she was ninety at Yitzchak’s birth and one hundred and twenty-seven at her death.
-For it is said: “The lifetime of Sarah etc.,” making Yitzchak thirty-seven years old, and at that time Rivkah was born.
+And Yitzchok was then thirty-seven years old, for it was at that time that Sarah died.
+And from Yitzchok’s birth until the <i>Akeidah</i> when Sarah died, there were thirty-seven years; because she was ninety at Yitzchok’s birth and one hundred and twenty-seven at her death.
+For it is said: “The lifetime of Sarah etc.,” making Yitzchok thirty-seven years old, and at that time Rivkah was born.
 He waited for her until she was fit for marriage—three years—whereupon he married her.
 <b>The daughter of Besueil, the Aramite, of Padan Aram, sister of Lavan.</b> But, has is not already been written that she was Besueil’s daughter and Lavan’s sister from Padan Aram?
 [This is written] only to relate her praise that she was the daughter of a wicked person and the sister of a wicked person and her dwelling place was one of wicked people [yet] she did not learn from their deeds.
 <b>Of Padan Aram.</b> Because there were two <i>Arams</i>—Aram Nahariyum and Aram Zovah.
 It is called [collectively] Padan [pair], derived from צֶמֶד בָּקָר [a pair of oxen] which the Targum translates פַּדַּן תּוֹרִין .
 Others explain פַּדַּן אֲרָם as “The field of Aram” because in Arabic a field is called <i>Padan. </i>

 ### passuk 21
-<b>[He] prayed.</b> [Meaning:] he [Yitzchak] increased his imploring and praying.
+<b>[He] prayed.</b> [Meaning:] he [Yitzchok] increased his imploring and praying.
 <b>[He] granted his prayer.</b> [Meaning:] He [God] allowed Himself to be implored and to be placated and swayed by him.
 It is my opinion that wherever a form of the word עתר is used it means imploring and increasing.
 Similarly, “[וַעֲתַר] And a thick cloud of smoke,” [meaning] an increasing amount of ascending smoke.
 And similarly: [וְהַעְתַּרְתֶּם] “You increased your words against me.”
 And similarly: “Exorbitant are the kisses of the enemy,” meaning, they <i>seem</i> exorbitant and are burdensome, <i>encreisement</i> in Old French.
 <b>Across from his wife.</b> He was standing in one corner and praying, while she was standing in the other corner and praying.
 <b>[He] granted his prayer.</b> “His” but not hers.
 For it is not comparable—the prayer of a righteous person, [who is] the child of a righteous person, to the prayer of a righteous person who is the child of an evil person.
 Therefore, “his” and not hers.

 ### passuk 22
 <b>[They] clashed.</b> You must [admit] that this verse asks for a Midrashic explanation, for it does not clarify what this struggle was, and it is written [regarding her exclaiming], “If this is so, why did I desire this?”
 Our Sages explain it [i.e., וַיִּתְרֹצֲצוּ] as having the meaning of רִיצָה [moving quickly]: When she would pass the doorways of Torah study of Sheim and Eiver, Yaakov would agitate and rush to come out.
-When she would pass doorways of idol-worshipers, Essav would agitate to come out.
+When she would pass doorways of idol-worshipers, Eisov would agitate to come out.
 Another explanation: They struggled with one another and argued over how the two worlds should be inherited.
 <b>She said, if this is so.</b> [That] the pain of pregnancy is so great. . .
 <b>Why did I desire this?</b> Why did I long and pray to conceive?
 <b>She went to inquire.</b> To the house of study of Sheim.
-<b>To inquire of Hachem.</b> To tell her what would happen in the end.
+<b>To inquire of Adonoy.</b> To tell her what would happen in the end.

 ### passuk 23
-<b>Hachem said to her.</b> Through an intermediary.
+<b>Adonoy said to her.</b> Through an intermediary.
 Sheim was told through Divine inspiration whereupon, he told her.
 <b>Two nations are in your womb.</b> [גוֹיִם] is written as גיים .
 This refers to Antoninus and Rabbi whose tables never lacked radish or lettuce neither during summer nor during winter.
 <b>And two Kingdoms.</b> The word לְאוֹם always means kingdom.
 <b>Will separate from within you.</b> [I.e.,] already from the womb they are separated, one to his evil ways, and the other to his wholesomeness.